 Developer details: This tool is a front-end for mmls and icat, two programs provided by The Sleuth Kit, along with file system ID and FUSE mounting code.

-- Attach your device to the computer (in our example, we've attached a USB thumb drive to the computer on which BitCurator is running, but you could be using any device you're able to attach, such as a hard drive or USB-conncted floppy disk drive).
+Step 1: Attach your device to the computer (in our example, we've attached a USB thumb drive to the computer on which BitCurator is running).
 The attached device should appear as an icon in the lower left corner of the screen (see Figure 1).
 Right-click on that icon and choose "Scripts", then click on "Safe Mount" (see Figure 2).

 Figure 1: Your attached device appears as an icon in the lower left of the screen.